The 3 Methods To Start A Fire With Sticks Are…

 The truth is:

-But sticks; yes sticks can be found nearly anywhere.
+But sticks; yes sticks can be found anywhere.

-But it’s a skill that every prepared survivalist should master.
+But it’s a skill every prepared survivalist should master.

-The ability to survive with only the resources you can scavenge is called Bushcraft.
+The ability to survive with scavenged materials is called Bushcraft.

-And Bushcraft skills are what wilderness survival is all about.
+And Bushcraft is what wilderness survival is all about.

-It’s one of the few basic self-reliance skills that might someday save your life.
+It’s one of the self-reliance skills that might save your life.

 ↓ How to Start a Fire in a Survival Situation